mocdaniel/k8s-primer/docs/setup/installation.md

 ## KinD

-With Docker up and running, we can set up our Kubernetes cluster using **KinD*!
-KinD is a tool for running Kubernetes clusters using Docker container "nodes".
+With Docker up and running, we can set up our Kubernetes cluster using **KinD**!
+KinD is a tool for running Kubernetes clusters using Docker container 'nodes'.
 It is a great tool for local development and testing, and we will use it throughout this workshop.
 In fact, KinD development was started as a means of running integration tests for the Kubernetes project itself.

 Depending on your operating system, installation instructions vary slightly.
 Please follow the instructions for your OS below.